p6/datamesh/index.md

 - Adoption & maturity model

 The data mesh is finally not a silver bullet to solving anything.
 We genuinely believe that there is value in it as an operating model as exemplified by early adopters & piooners; In this chapter, we will look at how you can evolve a realistic roadmap to adopt & mature.
-We